m4dz/talk_zero-build-pipeline/slides.md

 # The Transpilers

-- Inherited from FlashScript and CoffeeScript
+- Inherited from ActiveScript and CoffeeScript
 - Better doesn't mean simpler
 - Syntactic sugar on JS
 - Still only one JavaScript